hashworks-India/mcsekartest.github.io/_jobboard/2016-03-04-SQL_DBA_Delphix.md

 skills:
  - Good verbal and written communication skills
  - Understanding of the multi-tier architecture
- - Understanding of Web Services.
+ - Understanding of Web Services
- - Proactive and willingness to learn.
+ - Proactive and willingness to learn
  - Availability for 24 x 7 support if needed.
  - Excellent problem solving skills.